francois-durand/actinvoting/CONTRIBUTING.md

 ### Write Documentation

-Actinvoting (Analytic Combinatorics Tools In Voting) could always use more documentation, whether as part of the official Actinvoting (Analytic Combinatorics Tools In Voting) docs, in docstrings, or even on the web in blog posts, articles, and such.
+Actinvoting could always use more documentation, whether as part of the official Actinvoting docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback